dreth/Ethernaut/README.md

 * `'contract_name'`: key of the contract address as present in `/scripts/helper/ethernaut_addresses.py`

+If you want to play around in your local development blockchain, then just pass `locally=True` to `solve_challenge()` under `main()` and make sure to run the script passing `development` under the network flag, like this:  `brownie run ScriptName --network development`, where `ScriptName` is the name of the script you're running.

 7. Run everything in a forked rinkeby testnet local network, first add the network.
 Optionally use a specific block: